kairos-loan/composooor/README.md

 # Composooor

-Composooor is a library enabling composability between previously imcompatible Dapps.
+Composooor is a library to make smart contracts using off-chain data seamlessly composable.

 ## Problem